apanoush/ada-METAL-website/report.md

       <img src="RatingsColumbo.png" alt="Image" width="500" />
     </td>
     <td>
 A familiar face jumps in, telling us that we should click on the 2006 label on the right to turn off the movies of that year, and dive deep into a more precise comparison between 1949 and 1973.
 We would like to understand why 1949 has a higher spearman coefficient.
 Looking at the points the 1973 seem sparser, and 1949 seems practically linear, so why is the pearson coefficient so low ?
-Columbo's sharp mind answers before we could even think about it: Because of the log scale.
-Here the correlation is not linear, but logarithmic, that's why the spearman coefficient is higher, as it captures the monotonic increase of the logarithm.
+Columbo's sharp mind answers before we could een think about it: Because of the log scale.
+Here the correlation is not linear, but logarithmic, that's why the spearman coefficient is higher, as it captues the monotonic increase of the logarithm.
     </td>
   </tr>
 </table>

 However Columbo's not totally happy with our analysis, saying we lack some overview.
-He's right, let's come back to a dimension we've already explored before:
+He's right, let's come back to our original problem: Comparing periods.
-Theme popularity over periods:
+{% include RatingsVsPeriods.html %}
+(Pas sur de celui la, il est pas ouf je trouve, on pourrait peutetre tout jarter jusquà Genre popularity)

+When averaged over periods, the differences are suddenly much smaller, but let's try to see a difference between the early and late cold war, that even though very near politically, have a slight difference in average and weighted ratings:
+{% include RatingsScatterPlotPeriods.html %}

+Again this phenomena of having more movies with a worse rating is present for the late cold war, where it is not the case for early cold war.
+Again don't limit yourself to the periods that are shown on screen at the moment, and play around by comparing multiple other periods.

 ### Genre popularity over the years

 <table>
   <tr>
     <td>
-We've already compared movie genres in the second part of this datastory, so what will the ratings tell us we did not know already ?
-Hercule Poirot might have some answers for us, as he has been around for quite a while now, and he even starred in a Black-and-White Movie Alibi in 1931.
-He probably knows if we can see the decline of the 3 most popular themes of the early years in terms of ratings as well as number of movies ?
-To analyze these genres over time, he advises us to plot them over the periods we defined before and as wise as always he tells us to also plot the weighted rating over all themes, or we wouldn't be able to do any comparisons.
+Let's come back to a lead we had earlier: Comparing genres and movie themes, this time using their popularity over the selected periods.
+Hercule Poirot has been around for quite a while now, and he even starred in a Black-and-White Movie Alibi in 1931.
+He probably knows if we can see the decline of the 3 most popular themes in the early years ?
+And how did Silent or Black-and-White movies age ?
+Hercule as wise as always tells us to also plot the weighted rating over all themes, or we wouldn't be able to do any comparisons.
     </td>
     <td>
       <img src="RatingsHercule.png" alt="Image" width="700" />